 Here are is a small guide, which talks about some basic terms and rules, and will help you ease your way into the classroom.

 The number of contact hours per week defines the no of credits the subject carries.
-For example, if there are 4 classes a week, it’s supposed to be a four credit subject.
-Each first year semester carries 22 credits each.
+For example, if there are 4 classes a week, it’s supposed to be a four-credit subject.
+Each letter grade is awarded a certain amount of points, and the overall GPA is scored out of a 10-point system.
+There are six grades that receive points, whereas Fail (F), Incomplete (I), Detained (DT), and Audit Pass (AP) carry no points.

-It is really important for you to make sure that by the end of the semester, your attendance is equal to or more than 75%, falling short of which, you can be detained in that particular subject, and will have to re-register for the course in the next semester/academic year.
+It is really important for you to make sure that by the end of the semester, your attendance is equal to or more than 75%, falling short of which you can be detained in that particular subject, and will have to re-register for the course in the next semester/academic year.
 By applying simple math, you get to know that you can miss a maximum of 12 classes for a four credit subject, and a maximum of 9 classes for a 3 credit subject.
-You can miss a total of 3 labs, and you may not be evaluated for full marks while appearing for repetition labs if you have missed any.
+Although, this isn’t a fixed rule as some professors might not even engage 48/36 lectures.
+You can miss a total of 2 labs, and you may not be evaluated for full marks while appearing for repetition labs if you have missed (unless with a genuine medical certificate from KMC).

 Cutoffs and Distribution of Marks